Andr3wid/dotfiles/README.md

 # dotfiles
-Dotfiles and setup script for Fedora Linux installation.
+Dotfiles and setup script for Ubuntu Linux installation with i3 window manager.
+Still lots of ToDo's :)